remotesynth/remotesynth.github.io/_posts/2019-05-15-hugo-tips-tricks.md

     name: "April 2019"
 ```

 This says that it is in the main menu, under "events" (which is the identifier for the "Recorded Events" menu item).
-Now I just need to iterate through the most recent 10 (Hugo seems to default to a reverse date order when a weight isn't specified, though I didn't see this specifically documented).
+Now I just need to iterate through the most recent 10, so I use a sort to sort on the child page object's date descending.

 ```html
 {% raw %}{{ $currentPage := . }}